renskiy/fabricio-devopsdays-2017/README.md

 ## Scenarios

-List of scenarios which will be discussed during master-class.
+List of scenarios which will be discussed during the master-class.
+Full list of commands used in each scenario can be found in [cmd_list.sh](cmd_list.sh).

 ### Hello World